This buldak recipe is a popular Korean street food made with chicken cooked in a fiery gochujang sauce, often topped with melty cheese, easy to make!

 - 1/4 cup water or chicken stock

-- 2 cups ounces mozzarella cheese shredded (optional)
+- 2 cups mozzarella cheese shredded (optional)

 - For Garnish.
 Fresh chopped parsley or green onions, extra hot pepper flakes